enzoampil/fastquant/README.md

 ## Objectives:

 1. To make it easy to access Philippine Stock Exchange (PSE) data (2 lines of code)

-2. To create reusable templates for backtesting popular trading strategies on Philippine stocks
+2. To create reusable templates for backtesting trading strategies on Philippine stocks

 ## Setup
 ```